Australian natives better suited to bushland than backyards

 Why this does not translate well at home

 Native raspberry spreads through underground runners, forming thorny thickets that are difficult to contain.
-Plants grow to 1+ metres high, with tangled, prickly stems.
-While the fruit is appealing, the overall habit can become unruly.
+Plants grow to 1m or more, with tangled, prickly stems.
+While the fruit is appealing, the overall habit can become unruly quickly.

 What it takes to grow them successfully

 Success requires space, as native raspberry spreads readily.
-It's important that growth can be monitored and regularly cut back to prevent encroachment beyond its intended bounds.
-Use thorn-proof gloves to protect skin.
+Growth needs to be monitored and regularly cut back to prevent encroachment beyond its intended bounds.
+Use thorn-proof gloves when handling.

-Clumping bush tucker shrubs such as Midyim berry or Native currant offer similar benefits without high-needs management.
+Clumping bush tucker shrubs such as midyim berry or native currant offer similar benefits without the high-maintenance management.

 Bracken fern (Pteridium esculentum)